 All public agency uses shall consider the Town of Taghkanic Comprehensive Plan and should consider the District Schedule of Use Regulations in planning their capital projects within the Town of Taghkanic.
 In consideration of whether public agency uses should comply with, or are exempt from, the Town’s Zoning regulations, the Town agency reviewing the project shall endeavor to work with the public agency to weigh the following factors (see Monroe Test):

+The nature and scope of the government agency seeking immunity;

+The encroaching government's legislative grant of authority;

+The kind of function or land use involved;

+The effect local land use regulation would have upon the enterprise concerned;

+Alternative locations for the facility in less restrictive Zoning Districts;

+The impact upon legitimate local interests;

+Alternative methods of providing the proposed improvement;

+The extent of the public interest to be served by the improvements; and

+Intergovernmental participation in the project development process including an opportunity for the Town of Taghkanic's interests to be heard.

-40-B. District Schedule of Use Regulations (updated from 230228 Minutes)
+40-B. District Schedule of Use Regulations